 Hello everyone!
 Sorry I’m late this week.
 The carpet cleaner is coming and my world is upside down.
-Now, I had someone tell me this week that my website confused her.
-I want to know, do any of the rest of you feel that way?
-I’m not sure why she was so upset.
-I explained that the “About me” page was, um, about, well, me.
-And the “Contact” page was to contact me.
-The “Books” page was about my books, and the tab that says “Blog” is where I usually keep my blog.
-I thought that was pretty clear.
 It confuses me when people get mad at me before they even meet me.
 That happened a lot as an agent.
 But it’s a messed up system, in many cases.

 Speaking of agents, those gatekeepers of the coveted Top 5 contract, if you are going to be querying, our next step is to find them.
 I’ve written several posts about this, including: How do I choose my agent?
 (Agent Questions #18) How do I get representation?
 (Agent Questions #20) Finding the right agent/Publishing A to Z (Agent Questions #23 * This is the one I recommend reading, and the next one.*) Do you take my genre?
 (Agent Questions #25).

 In Finding the Right Agent, I go over publishing steps from writing the book through traditional publishing.
 It would be silly to reestablish the information that I’ve put in here four times.
-And yet, as per the lady last week, we have new readers that may not understand what I’m doing here.
-And if you are one of the new visitors just joining us, I generally talk about one or a combinations of writing, publishing and/or marketing.
+And yet, like a lady last week, we have new readers that may not understand what I’m doing here.
+And if you are one of the new visitors just joining us, I generally talk about one or a combination of: writing, editing, publishing and/or marketing.
 I have been an agent, a consultant, I am an author, traditionally, as well as indie (called a hybrid author), and am now associate editor at Touchpoint Press.
 I have been learning the publishing industry, really digging in, for the past five years and I have learned so much from my complete immersion day one.

 In this blog series “Journey to a Bestseller,” I am writing the journey of a bestselling book from start to finish.
 Obviously I don’t know at planning the concept if it’s going to work, that’s the gamble.
 But I’ve been on all sides of publishing now and I’m feeling really confident that I have learned enough to do it.
 Thus the trial.
 You, are the jury.
 And if it goes great, I will eventually put together some kind of podcast or course that shows how to do it from the beginning, to help authors know the steps to take.

 Being financially in the green with your book sales+marketing.
 You are the only one who knows about that one, unless you put it on Twitter.
 And you should if you make more than you spend with your book.
 Be proud, it’s an achievement that you’ve earned.
-If you reach #1, if you get a Top 5 contract, if you become a bestseller.
+If you reach #1, if you get a Top 5 contract, if you become a bestseller, let people know.
+Toot your own horn.
 Can’t all people do that?
 No. I know there are formulas out there, and I hope to devise one myself, but to say that it will work for anyone is a lie to the buyer.
 Some people aren’t going to follow every step on your list of how to be a success, some people can’t for whatever reason, and still some people will want to, will follow every step, and something just goes wrong.
 It happens.